 A Contractor License Bond’s main purpose is to act as a form of financial protection for subcontractors, residential or commercial clients, suppliers, and the Arizona Registrar of Contractors should the contractor cause damages to such parties.
 The bond ensures that an individual can seek restitution, through the license bond, if the contractor refuses or is unable to reimburse the claimant for damages that the contractor is at fault for.

-The AZ ROC was established in 1931 as a regulatory agency with the purpose of enforcing state contractor law in order to protect local residents and businesses from the construction industry.
-AZ ROC’s objective is to build a safe and responsible market-economy of reputable contractors for the Arizona construction industry.
+The AZ ROC was established in 1931 as a regulatory agency with the purpose of enforcing state contractor laws in order to protect local residents and businesses from the construction industry.
+The Registrar’s objective is to build a safe and responsible market economy of reputable contractors for the Arizona construction industry.

 The licensing requirements are a mechanism to protect the welfare of the public and promote quality construction work.
-The Arizona Contractor License Bond is an additional tool used by the AZ ROC to receive a third party guarantee, in this case from Jet Insurance Company, that the contractor is financially responsible enough to engage in business within Arizona.
+The Contractor License Bond is an additional tool used by the AZ ROC to receive a third-party guarantee, in this case from Jet Insurance Company, that the contractor is financially responsible enough to engage in business within the state.
 Without that promise from Jet, you wouldn’t be allowed to be licensed by the state.
 With Jet as your surety partner, license bonding is a quick and easy item to address in a sea of red tape.

-Our bond application process is quick and easy!
-The Arizona Contractor License Bond can be purchased online or over the phone in just minutes.
-Jet will require you to confirm some general company information and to provide the contractor’s social security number.
-The Jet team does base bond rates (as all surety companies do) on a personal credit check, which takes seconds and will not affect your credit score.
+Our bond application process is quick!
+The Arizona Contractor Bond can be purchased online or over the phone in just minutes.
+Jet will require you to confirm some general company information and provide the contractor’s social security number.
+Jet's team does base bond rates (as all surety companies do) on a personal credit check, which takes seconds and will not affect your credit score.

 For commercial and dual contractors with larger bonding limits (over $50,000), a quick manual review of your application may be required by one of our underwriters.